scperkins/EJEHardenberg.github.io/public/writing/political/affirmative-consent-law.md

 #### Wrapping up

-If you're stil with me, I'm amazed, good job, you could have probably read the bill yourself 5 times over in the course of my disection.
+If you're still with me, I'm amazed, good job, you could have probably read the bill yourself 5 times over in the course of my disection.
 And if you did, then let me know if your interpretation of the bill differs from mine.
 Do you disagree with me?
 If so, then read [the disclaimer]